skipperguy12/MoneyBukkit2/README.md

 * Listanable change in money event (MoneyBukkitPlayerMoneyChangeEvent)

-MoreSettings is open source and is available under the GNU General Public License v3.
+MoneyBukkit is open source and is available under the GNU General Public License v3.

 Compiling
 ---------